 First, let us examine the low voltage side of the coil.
 When current from a battery or magneto is fed into the coil, current flows through the primary winding of the coil.
 A magnetic field thus builds up around the iron core.

 This magnetic field does not reach its maximum strength immediately, but takes a finite time, which is determined by a number of things, one of which is the coil current.
 The higher the current, the faster the magnetic field builds up.

-If current is allowed to flow beyond the time at which the maximum magnetic field has built up, the core becomes saturated, and the energy is now wasted as heat.
+If current is allowed to flow beyond the time at which the maximum magnetic field has built up (a few milliseconds), the core becomes saturated, and the energy is now wasted as heat.
 This is why we sometimes see a coil where the pitch has oozed from the casing; chances are the current was set too high.